- How important is the conductor for an orchestra to play in tune?

 Those are all questions with an obvious answer, aren’t they?
 There is a similar question around alliance management:

-How important is an alliance manager for the success of an alliance?
+How important is an alliance manager for the success of a partnership?

 Yes indeed, it is another very obvious question.
 Still many people and companies overlook the essence of this role.
 Let’s make the comparison: